coleifer/peewee/docs/peewee/api.rst

    or untyped columns, so for those cases as well you may wish to use an untyped field.

-   Accepts a special ``coerce`` parameter, a function that takes a value coming from the database and converts it into the appropriate Python type.
+   Accepts a special ``adapt`` parameter, a function that takes a value coming from the database and converts it into the appropriate Python type.

 .. class:: ForeignKeyField(model, field=None, backref=None, on_delete=None, on_update=None, deferrable=None, object_id_name=None, lazy_load=True, constraint_name=None, **kwargs)